 Updated, reorganized, and revised, the text emphasizes the irrelevance and implausibility of the random sampling assumption for the typical experiment in three completely rewritten chapters.
 It also discusses factorial designs and interactions and combines repeated-measures and randomized block designs in one chapter.
 The authors focus more attention on the practicality of N-of-1 randomization tests and the availability of user-friendly software to perform them.
 In addition, they provide an overview of free and commercial computer programs for all of the tests presented in the book.

-Building on the previous editions that have served as standard textbooks for more than twenty-five years, Randomization Tests, Fourth Edition includes a CD-ROM of up-to-date randomization test programs that facilitate application of the tests to experimental data.
+Building on the previous editions that have served as standard textbooks for more than twenty-five years, Randomization Tests, Fourth Edition includes downloadable resources of up-to-date randomization test programs that facilitate application of the tests to experimental data.
 This CD-ROM enables students to work out problems that have been added to the chapters and helps professors teach the basics of randomization tests and devise tasks for assignments and examinations.

 Table of Contents